 Selections sound ordinary but they are anything but.
 Flavors explode from the plate.
 You may find yourself licking your plate clean.

 Diners on a budget will appreciate Eight4Nine Restaurant & Lounge’s lounge menu offering 10 dishes and 3 cocktails each priced at $9 or less.
+Be sure to stop for drinks at Mr. Lyon’s Steakhouse speakeasy.

 What’s your favorite restaurant in Palm Springs?